Handling a Flood Before It Happens

 Handling a Flood After It Happens

-Even if the water in your home is clear, it could be contaminated by sewage or household chemicals.
-In Wear waders, hip- or waist-high waterproof boots, rubber gloves to remove water-damaged possessions and to avoid contaminants.
+- Protect Your Health: Even if the water in your home is clear, it could be contaminated by sewage or household chemicals.
+Wear waders, hip- or waist-high waterproof boots, and rubber gloves to remove water-damaged possessions and to avoid contaminants.
 Throw out any food that may have come into contact with flood waters.
 FEMA recommends boiling water until authorities declare the water supply is safe.

-Once you get the OK from your insurer to remove the water, use a sump pump, available from most hardware or home supply stores, and a wet vac.
+- Remove Water: Once you get the OK from your insurer to remove the water, use a sump pump, available from most hardware or home supply stores, and wet vac.
 Water is heavy, so be careful not to injure yourself, especially if you’re carrying buckets of water up and down stairs.

 Source: “What to Do in the First 24 Hours After a Flood” House Logic